xtreme3d/xtreme3d/README.md

 The engine is written in Delphi and based on a modified version of GLScene 1.0.0.0714.
 The code is compatible with Delphi 7 and higher.

+Despite Xtreme3D was originally designed for Game Maker, you can use it with any language.
+We already provide [Python](https://github.com/xtreme3d/xtreme3d/tree/master/bindings/python) and [D language](https://github.com/xtreme3d/xtreme3d/tree/master/bindings/dlang) bindings which are automatically generated from engines's source code.

 Visit our Russian Xtreme3D site at [http://gecko0307.siteme.org/xtreme3d](http://gecko0307.siteme.org/xtreme3d).

 Screenshots